rajivos/FB-Lite/README.md

 #### (3) run MongoDB queries from one of the above-mentioned client applications.
 ### Installing

-npm install -g nodemon to
-install modules in fb-lite-mern folder and backend folder
+To start the server you need to have nodemon installed.

 ```
 npm install -g nodemon
 ```

-install modules in fb-lite-mern folder and backend folder

 ```
-within fb-lite-mern: run "npm install"
-within backend: run "npm install"
+cd  fb-lite-mern && npm install
+cd backend && run npm install

 ```

-The backend folder usually resides outside of the Front end code.
-Run npm install so the API's modulesfor express, cors, dotenv and mogoose can operate within their own contained environment runnning as a web framework within NodeJS.

 ## Deployment

-Backend: cd into backend folder and " nodemon server" Front End: on root "npm start"
+1. cd into backend folder and " nodemon server"

 ## Built With